AdobeDocs/experience-platform.en/help/tags/api/endpoints/extension-package-usage-authorizations.md

 >[!NOTE]
 >
->The authorization is currently in the `pending_approval` stage.
+>In the example response above, the authorization is currently in the `pending_approval` stage.
 Before using the extension package, the organization must approve the authorization.
 Users of the organization are able to browse the private extension package while authorization is pending approval, but they are unable to install it and cannot find it in their extensions catalog.

 ## Retrieve a list of extension package usage authorizations {#list_authorizations}